 Quina scrapers from the Rhodanian at Carrière Chaumette

-These are some Quina scrapers from the Carrière Chaumette.
+These are some Quina scrapers from the Rhodanian at Carrière Chaumette.

 This site is located in the eastern Massif Central, at Notre-Dame-de-Boisset near the Loire river valley and some kilometers apart from the famous open-air Palaeolithic sites in the Villerest district such as Vigne Brun (early Gravettian), Le Roche de la Caille and la Goutte-Roffat (a Magdalenian with 182 engraved schist plaquettes) and the Champ- Grand site (Quina Mousterian).

 Principally all variants of the Quina reduction sequence share the principle of exploiting two surfaces of a core, which intersect at a low angle.